JoelAangel/transactional-/README.md

-# transactional-
+# transactional-HTML EMAILS
-Made a transaction email for start /due to one day plus added the footer ..now what's left is reponsive
+Made a transaction email to this template here